Clarksj4/FibonacciHeap/README.md

 ### Decrease Priority

 It is possible to decrease the priority of a node in the heap.

-Designed to allow for updating node's cost when pathfinding if a cheaper route has been found.
+A reference to the node is returned when the associated item is inserted into the heap.

     public void DecreasePriorityExample()
     {